e-gov/GovSSO-Mock/DEPLOYMENT.md

 * config/clients.json - contains a JSON array of preconfigured client application for conveniently selecting on mock back-channel logout page; for each client application there is a JSON object with the following properties:
     * client_id – data that is used as aud claim value in issued Logout Token;
-    * backchannel_logout_uri – client application’s endpoint URL where client application accepts back-channel logout requests;
+    * backchannel_logout_uri – client application's endpoint URL where client application accepts back-channel logout requests;
     * redirect_uris - list of client application's redirect URLs where client application accepts authorization callbacks;